Skip To Content

 • Natural flood management measures such as leaky dams,

-• Tree planting for shade and shelter (including wet woodlands)
+• Tree planting for shade and shelter (including wet woodlands). and

 • Methods that enhance soil health for increased water storage and greater rooting depth.